Why High-Achieving Men Lose Focus | Mark Aylward

 Simplicity is not a personality trait.
 It is a decision.
 And it is available to you right now.

-If you are ready to get honest about what is actually in the way and start moving with clarity and intention, that is exactly what a free 30-minute strategy session is built for.
-No pitch, no pressure — just an honest conversation about where you are and what it would take to get focused again.
+If you are a C-suite executive or founder who is rebuilding after divorce and you are tired of being busy without moving forward, that is exactly what a free 30-minute strategy session is built for.
+No pitch.
+No pressure.
+Just an honest conversation about where you are and what it would take to get focused again.